ansother/simple_django_haystack_solr_example/README.rst

 Additionally you need to setup solr .
 I used this tutorial: http://charlesleifer.com/blog/solr-ubuntu-revisited/

-I used solr 3.6 the tutorial uses 1.4.x.
+I used solr 3.6.
+The tutorial uses 1.4.x.

 Installation and setup
 ---------------